 The script file needs to be edited so that it know the address you wish to get an SSL certificate for.
 Open the script in a text editor like TextEdit, TextWrangler, Sublime Text, or through Terminal using an editor like Vim.
 Change the address, email address, and (if necessary) the FileMaker Server install path variables to reflect your server’s information and your contact information.
 Let’s Encrypt will use this contact information to reach out to you if there is a problem with the SSL certificate that they have issued to you.

-WARNING: Running this Bash script will safely restart your FileMaker Server service, abruptly disconnecting any active users.
+WARNING: Running this shell script will safely restart your FileMaker Server service, abruptly disconnecting any active users.
 Make sure that nobody is connected to your server before you run this script.

-With Certbot installed, we’re now ready to run the Bash script.
-Make sure nobody is connected or using your FileMaker server and then run the GetSSL.sh Bash script by navigating to the directory you have it copied to in your Terminal window and entering:
+With Certbot installed, we’re now ready to run the shell script.
+Make sure nobody is connected or using your FileMaker server and then run the GetSSL.sh shell script by navigating to the directory you have it copied to in your Terminal window and entering:

 A bunch of text will scroll by in the Terminal window as the script requests, fetches, and installs your SSL certificate.
 Your FileMaker Server service will then be stopped and started again automatically.